Think Reptiland is only a warm-weather destination? Think again!

 Escape the cold in our indoor Exhibit Gallery, where you can see nearly 40 species of reptiles and amphibians under one roof!
 You might feel like you’re in the great outdoors with our naturalistic habitats, but you’ll be enjoying them all at room temperature.

 If you do feel a chill walking from building to building, just head to Island Giants; you’ll warm up as soon as you get inside.
 Komodo dragons require extreme heat—like 90+ degrees—so the entire building is incredibly warm.
-You can also catch a Winter Warm-up here, a 30-minute live show that feels like a casual conversation with one of our zoo keepers (and the tropical temps will keep your tootsies toasty)!
+You can also catch a live show here that will feel like a casual conversation with one of our zoo keepers (and the tropical temps will keep your tootsies toasty)!

 Things tend to slow down around here during winter, but that just means we’re able to spend more time with you and your family one-on-one!